How Can I Fight and Beat a Traffic Ticket?

 There is a common urban myth and belief that if a Certificate of Offence, colloquially referred to as a 'traffic ticket', is flawed, meaning imperfectly...Learn More

 What Is the Fine For a Traffic Violation Where the Highway Traffic Act Omits Details of the Fine?
-Where There Are Sections of the Highway...Learn More
+For Sections of the Highway Traffic Act...Learn More

 When charging a traffic offence, police officers will often charge the most serious of the available charges that appear to apply to the situation despite that...Learn More